- Who can be my Guardian?

 Additional Guardian Policy:

-FOR GUARDIANS AGE 66 AND OLDER ON THE DAY OF THE FLIGHT
+FOR GUARDIANS AGE 66 TO 74 ON THE DAY OF THE FLIGHT

 While we highly encourage that a family guardian be one generation removed, any guardian 65 or older on the day of the flight MUST ATTEND the Guardian Training IN PERSON.
 No Exceptions.
 At that time, the Medical Staff and Honor Flight Board Members present will determine your suitability to perform these functions on the flight.
 Again, no exceptions.